-Our deep need to belong explains why so many people believe that everything happens for a reason.
+And, our deep need to belong explains why so many people believe that everything happens for a reason.
 It allows believers to feel they are ‘a thread in the tapestry of Life’, a part of some vast plan.
-These people are comforted by the belief that life and suffering have purpose, and that who we are and what we do matters.
+These people are comforted by the belief that life and suffering have purpose, and that what we do, matters.

-Holding absurd beliefs, or being a one-eyed supporter of a sports team, is not the best way to satisfy that deep need to belong.
+However, holding absurd beliefs, or being a one-eyed supporter of a sports team, is not the best way to satisfy our deep need to belong.
 Even being a family member is not sufficient.
 To feel connected with the tribe we need to feel connected not just with friends and lovers, but with everyone we meet – we need to feel connected with humanity.
 We need to feel that we belong.
-We need to truly believe that we really are ‘in this same boat in a stormy sea’ and that we do owe each other a ‘terrible loyalty’.
+We need to feel that we really are ‘in this same boat in a stormy sea’ and that we do owe each other a ‘terrible loyalty’.

 Kathleen Puckett wrote in the magazine, ‘New Scientist’, 4th September, 2011: ‘. . .
 During my 23-year stint as an FBI special agent, my colleagues and I looked into what Kaczynski, McVeigh and Rudolph(three mass murderers) had in common.
 The results were startling.
 All three were highly intelligent and well educated, with no previous history of criminal violence.
 But they all shared a profound inability to forge meaningful relationships. . . .
 (They were) all repeatedly unable to connect socially to the groups whose ideology they shared.’